shekhargulati/building-java-web-apps-checklist/README.md

 - [ ] Add Google Analytics into your project.
 - [ ] Use jQuery 3 instead of earlier versions of jQuery.
 - [ ] Prefer Angular 4+ over Angular 1.x.
+- [ ] Don't use Bower.
+Use npm to manage client side dependencies.

 ## Website performance optimization